WebFiori/framework/README.md

 </p>
 What is WebFiori Framework?

 WebFiori Framework is a mini web development framework which is built using PHP language.
 The framework is fully object oriented (OOP).
-It allows the use of the famous model-view-controller (MVC) model but it does not force it.
+It semi-MVC model but it does not force it.
 The framework comes with many features which can help in making your website or web application up and running in no time.

 ## Key Features
 * Provide minimum utilities to setup a small web application.